 Many of us receive regular prostate exams and breast cancer screenings to check for early signs of cancer, but there are other varieties of this deadly disease which we would be careful to never overlook.
 Oral cancer can present itself in many symptoms, some of which can be often confusing to patients, as they are so mild that they are often over looked as a cold or mild gum disease.
-Adults should be visiting their trusted more helpful hints for comprehensive oral examinations.
+Adults should be visiting their trusted Columbus Circle oral surgeon for comprehensive oral examinations.
 At the dental practice of Elliott Ostro DMD our fully trained and knowledgeable staff will work with you to identify any symptoms or risks you may have in regards to oral cancer.

 The symptoms of oral cancer can be wide and varied, differing from case to case and patient, but there are a few tell-tale signs you can be on the lookout for.
 If you are concerned that you may have oral cancer, the most telling sign is a growth anywhere in the mouth, including your nasal cavity and the throat, which does not go away despite treatments which have proven effective for oral sores and sensitive areas.
 If you do not have gingivitis, but are suddenly noticing bleeding in your mouth that occurs without explanation, this can also be a sign of oral cancer.
 It can often be accompanied by sudden difficulties in proper speech, effective chewing, as well as swallowing.
 If you are experiencing any of the above symptoms, do not hesitate to contact your local Columbus Circle oral surgeon for a full examination of your oral cavities.
 Oral cancer can be life threatening, but is much easier to treat with an early diagnosis.